tencentyun/intlcloud-documents/API/API 3.0/视频服务/直播/live-2018-08-01_intl/录制管理相关接口/创建录制模板_intl.md

 ### API Explorer

-**API Explorer is tool that provides ease of use in requesting APIs, authenticating identities, generating SDK and exploring APIs in Tencent Cloud environment. **
+**API Explorer is a tool that provides ease of use in requesting APIs, authenticating identities, generating SDK and exploring APIs in Tencent Cloud environment. **

 * [API 3.0 Explorer](https://console.cloud.tencent.com/api/explorer?Product=live&Version=2018-08-01&Action=CreateLiveRecordTemplate)